Alparslan Arslan: Ergenekon

 Arslan was a protected witness in the Ergenekon investigation.

 Verdict

-On 5 August 2013, Arslan was sentenced to consecutive life sentences as part of the Ergenekon trials.
+On 5 August 2013, Arslan was sentenced to two consecutive life terms plus 60 years in prison without parole as part of the Ergenekon trials.

 Death

-Arslan was found dead in his jail cell in Istanbul on the 17 February 2023.
-According to the Demirören News Agency, he committed suicide by hanging himself with a garbage bag.
+Arslan was found dead in his detention cell, in Istanbul, on 17 February 2023.
+According to the Demirören News Agency, he committed suicide, by hanging himself with a garbage bag.
 His family, on the contrary, claimed that he was murdered.

 He was buried in Yukarı Baklacı Cemetery in Beykoz, Istanbul.